Just Us Two TravelEuropean City Breaks & Faraway Destinations

 Vatican Museums & Sistine Chapel Entrance Ticket.
 See priceless works of art from the Papal collections in the Vatican Museums and Sistine Chapel.
 Marvel at masterpieces from antiquity to Michelangelo’s legendary frescoes.

-This is a full day experience, so don’t rush it.
+This is a full-day experience, so don’t rush it.
 There is so much to see here.
 Let’s not forget that besides all this, it is also home to the Sistine Chapel!

 The amount of things on show, Roman history, an Egyptian museum, the art, the sculptures, religious relics, the list just goes on.
 Looking around and soaking up everything left us speechless.
-Before you leave the museum behind, don’t forget to send yourself a postcard from the Vatican’s very own post office, a nice souvenir to return home to, stamped with the Vatican’s very own post mark!
+Before you leave the museum behind, don’t forget to send yourself a postcard from the Vatican’s very own post office, a nice souvenir to return home to, stamped with the Vatican’s very own postmark!

 THE EGYPTIAN MUSEUM